Fossil Falls

-The Fossil Falls is a unique geological feature, located in the Coso Range of California in the United States.
+The Fossil Falls is a unique geological feature, located in the Coso Range in Inyo County, California in the United States.
 Volcanic activity in the mountain range, along with meltwater from glaciers in the nearby Sierra Nevada, played a role in the creation of the falls.
 They are located near the community of Little Lake, 1.0 mi off US 395 (at a red cinder cone called "Red Hill") on Cinder Road to Red Hill, with signs to Fossil Falls.

 Geology

 During the last ice age, glaciers formed in the Sierra Nevada.
 Meltwater from the glaciers pooled into large lakes, including Owens Lake and the Owens River.
 The river traveled through to Indian Wells Valley, and its course was diverted several times by volcanic activity.
 The falls were formed when the river was forced to divert its course over a basalt flow, polishing and reshaping the rock into a variety of unique shapes and forms.

 All the lava flows at Fossil Falls are basaltic.
-The Coso Volcanic Field brought flows from the north east and later Red Hill, which can be viewed from Fossil Falls, released the younger lava.
+The Coso Volcanic Field brought flows from the northeast and later Red Hill, which can be viewed from Fossil Falls, released the younger lava.
 The flows occurred between 400,000 years ago and 10,000 years ago.
 During this period, the glacial flows would run through Fossil Falls and smooth the vesicular basalt.
 The erosion found at Fossil Falls was formed by the youngest glacial runoff, called the Tioga, from the Sierra Nevada Mountain Range about 20,000 to 10,000 years ago.

 In addition to the small gas vesicles in the basalt, there are large, perfectly circular penetrations in the basalt.
 These are erosional features called potholes.
 It is speculated that Red Hill cast out granitic detritus which fell into Fossil Falls.
 Water accelerates as it moves past the rocks.
 The relatively still water ahead forced the moving water to slow down and rotate to form an eddy.
-The high velocity currents were enough to catch the granitic rocks from Red Hill and spiral them downwards in multiple vortices, drilling them into the basalt.
+The high-velocity currents were enough to catch the granitic rocks from Red Hill and spiral them downwards in multiple vortices, drilling them into the basalt.
 Sediments would get trapped and continue to circularly erode the holes.

 Fossil Falls originally started downstream from where it sits today; it moved upstream as waterfalls typically do.
 Water falling over the edge of the waterfall undercut the falls and caused them to move upstream and grow taller.
 This process is called plunge-pool erosion.